-11 Rock Stars Who Allegedly Slept With Underage Girls
+11 rock stars who allegedly slept with underage girls

 “I don’t want to share you,” she says he told her.
 “There are all those strapping young high school football players looking to love on you.
 They’re my competitors.”

-As an aside, Hunter was the part of Marvin Gaye's estate that successfully sued Robin Thicke and Pharrell Williams for plagiarism,
+As an aside, Hunter was a part of Marvin Gaye’s estate that successfully sued Robin Thicke and Pharrell Williams for plagiarism, prying more than $7 million from the two musicians’ hands after claiming that Thicke’s smash hit “Blurred Lines” ripped off Gaye’s 1977 hit “Got to Give It Up.”

 Bill Wyman

-Note: This story originally ran Feb.
-3, 2016, and has been updated.